PlainOldKevin/QuizProject/README.md

 # Video Game Quiz
-A quiz featuring 50 questions of video game trivia
+A quiz featuring 50 questions of video game trivia from Open Trivia DB